tuhinjubcse/tuhinjubcse.github.io/index.md

 ![Image](images/pic.jpg)

 ## About me
-I am from Columbia Natural Language Processing group ,fortunate to be advised by my amazing advisors <a href="http://www.cs.columbia.edu/~kathy/" title="Title"> Professor Kathleen McKeown </a>  and  <a href="http://www.cs.columbia.edu/~smara/" title="Title"> Professor Smaranda Muresan </a> and mentor <a href="http://www.cs.columbia.edu/~chidey/" title="Title"> Christopher Hidey  </a> .I am highly interested in Controllable Creative Text Generation, CommonSense Reasoning , Argument Mining, Dialogue Understanding, Discourse and Pragmatics, Textual Inference ,Modeling Implicit Semantics & Transfer learning for NLP.
+I am from Columbia Natural Language Processing group ,fortunate to be advised by my amazing advisors <a href="http://www.cs.columbia.edu/~kathy/" title="Title"> Professor Kathleen McKeown </a>  and  <a href="http://www.cs.columbia.edu/~smara/" title="Title"> Professor Smaranda Muresan </a> and mentor <a href="http://www.cs.columbia.edu/~chidey/" title="Title"> Christopher Hidey  </a> .I am highly interested in Controllable Creative Text Generation, CommonSense Reasoning , Argument Mining, Dialogue Understanding, Discourse and Pragmatics, Textual Inference ,Modeling Implicit Semantics ,Machine Reading at Scale & Transfer learning for NLP.
 Prior to joining Grad school I was an engineer at UBER and Amazon.
 I am also acting as a research consultant at <a href="https://factmata.com" title="Title"> Factmata </a> where I will be mostly involved in using NLP techniques to battle misinformation

 ## Research Focus